- Professor and Associate Department Head

 - Ph.D., University of Tennessee/Knoxville, 1974

-- Course Taught
+- Courses Taught

+- SCSC 610.
+Host Plant Resistance.
+(3-0).
+Credit 3.
 Host plant resistance programs from the standpoint of the plant breeder, plant pathologist and entomologist; team taught with each discipline represented; roundtable discussion of assigned readings and lectures.
 Prerequisite: Approval of instructor.
 Cross-listed with ENTO 610 and PLPA 610.
+Spring semester.

+- SCSC 641.
+Plant Breeding I. (3-0).
+Credit 3.
 Theoretical and practical aspects of plant breeding including genetic basis; application of breeding methods and interdisciplinary considerations in breeding problems.
 Prerequisites: SCSC 304 or HORT 404; GENE 301; STAT 651.